Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Methodology

 \subsection{Practical Considerations}

 Though the considered splitting criteria and split direction selection are presented as general constrained optimization problems, in practice all but the \ac{sos}-based heuristics can be solved as eigenvalue or singular value problems.
 The \ac{sos}-based methods, on the other hand, employ shifted power iteration-based strategies.
 While conservative shift parameter selection methods exist that guarantee convergence, they can result in a slow rate of convergence.
 Appendix~\ref{sec:shift_calculation} presents a new choice of shift parameter and derives an upper bound which still guarantees convergence while significantly increasing the rate of convergence compared to existing choices.
-An open-source Python implementation of this new shift parameter computation, as well as all of the splitting heuristics in this paper are available in the PyEst library at \url{https://github.com/scope-lab/pyest}.
+An open-source Python implementation of this new shift parameter computation, as well as all of the splitting heuristics in this paper, is available in the PyEst library at \url{https://github.com/scope-lab/pyest}.
+Computation of the \acp{stm} and \acp{stt} is performed using differential algebra and a custom, optimized version of DACEyPy \url{https://github.com/scope-lab/daceypy} that has been modified from the original version \cite{doi:10.2514/6.2018-0398} to enable efficient extraction of intermediate-time maps.